avatar-kaleb/kalebmckelvey-site/blog/are-you-really-open-minded-a-refresher-on-finding-the-best-solutions-to-problems.md

   - principles
   - listening
 ---
-Throughout the summer I've been reading through critical thinking books, such as _Thinking Fast and Slow_, _The Art of Critical Thinking_, _Super Thinking: The Big Book of Mental Models_, and now currently working on _Principles_ by Ray Dalio.
+Throughout the summer I've been reading through critical thinking books, such as _Thinking Fast and Slow_, _The Art of Critical Thinking_, _Super Thinking: The Big Book of Mental Models_, and currently working on _Principles_ by Ray Dalio.

 _More to come!
-This is part of a side-project to become a better critical thinkers and develop a framework for making decisions._
+This is part of a side-project to become better critical thinkers and developing a framework for making decisions._

 I've really enjoyed the book and it's been interesting to learn how different leaders lead to develop the culture they appreciate.
 Mr. Dalio split _Principles _up into three parts, first giving an introduction to who he is, followed by life principles, and ending with work principles.
 I wanted to touch on chapter three in part two, **Be Radically Open-Minded** because as a software developer and future husband, it hit home for me.

-_Note: anything in quotes throughout the article will be quotes from the book, unless otherwise stated._
+_Note: anything in quotes throughout the article will be quotes from the book unless otherwise stated._

 - - -